Property Management in Washington DC: Living in Columbia Heights

 This article is part of a series on the neighborhoods of Washington, D.C.
 This article discusses the Columbia Heights neighborhood’s demographics, atmosphere, and characteristics to help you get a feel for types of renters likely to be interested in the neighborhood, as well as how to market your property to them.

 Facts and Figures

 The dining and nightlife offerings in the neighborhood include Pho 14, Adams Express, Redrocks Firebrick Pizzeria, Sticky Fingers Sweets and Eats, Los Hermanos, El Pollo Sabroso, and Mi Cuba Café.
-The Tivoli Theatre, the Josephine Butler Parks Center, and Meridian Hill Park are among attractions in the neighborhood.
-Potential tenants will also find a variety of retail establishments, such as Bed Bath & Beyond, Best Buy, and Target at the DC USA mall in Columbia Heights.
+The Tivoli Theatre, the Josephine Butler Parks Center, and Meridian Hill Park are among the neighborhood attractions.
+Potential tenants will also find various retail establishments, such as Bed Bath & Beyond, Best Buy, and Target, at the DC USA mall in Columbia Heights.

 Unique Neighborhood Events

 The Columbia Heights Community Marketplace offers a farmers’ market at the Columbia Heights Civic Plaza on 14th Street and Park Road NW in the neighborhood.
 The market is held on Saturdays between 9 am and 1 pm from April to December.

 Columbia Heights Day is an annual community festival held in October in Columbia Heights.
 It celebrates the neighborhood through a number of fun activities, which involve local artists, musicians, and businesses.

 The Washington Post has additional demographic and statistical data about the neighborhood that would be helpful if you are preparing to market your property.
 For professional help, a property management company with Columbia Heights expertise could help you determine a competitive rental price, place qualified renters and manage the day-to-day need of the property and tenants.